microsoft/dotnet/Documentation/compatibility/wpf-textbox-defaults-to-undo-limit-of-100.md

 Planned

 ### Change Description
-In .NET 4.5, the default undo limit for a WPF textbox is 100 (as opposed to being unlimited in .NET 4.0)
+In .NET Framework 4.5, the default undo limit for a WPF textbox is 100 (as opposed to being unlimited in .NET Framework 4.0)

 - [ ] Quirked
 - [ ] Build-time break